-Pursuant to GASB 60, Accounting and Financial Reporting for Service Concession Arrangements, and the service concession arrangement between MEDCO and the University System of Maryland, the Project has recorded a right to use buildings asset on the accompanying statements of net position.
-Under GASB 60, any costs of improvements made to the facility during the term of the service concession arrangement increase the right to use buildings asset.
-The right to use buildings asset should be amortized in a systematic and rational manner.
+Pursuant to GASB 94, the PPP between MEDCO and the University System of Maryland, the Project has recorded a right to use buildings asset on the accompanying statements of net position.
+Under GASB 94, any costs of improvements made to the facility during the term of the service concession arrangement increase the right to use buildings asset.
 The Project has amortized the right to use buildings asset using the straight-line method based on the useful lives of the underlying asset to which the Project has the right to use.
 The portion of the right to use buildings asset attributable to the underlying buildings and improvements is being amortized over a useful life of 17 to 32 years and the portion attributable to furnishings and equipment is being amortized over 3 to 10 years using the straight-line method.

-Notes to Financial Statements For the Years Ended June 30, 2022 and 2021
+Notes to Financial Statements For the Years Ended June 30, 2023 and 2022